dblhlx/PyBSASeq/README.md

 #### Workflow
 1. Structural variant (SV) filtering
 2. Perform Fisher's exact test using the AD values of each SV in both bulks.
-A SV would be identified as an sSV if its p-value is less than alpha.
-In the meantime, simulated REF/ALT reads of each SV is obtained via simulation under null hypothesis, and Fisher's exact test is also performed using these simulated AD values; for each SV, it would be an sSV if its p-value is less than smalpha.
+A SV would be identified as an sSV if its p-value is less than `alpha`.
+In the meantime, simulated REF/ALT reads of each SV is obtained via simulation under null hypothesis, and Fisher's exact test is also performed using these simulated AD values; for each SV, it would be an sSV if its p-value is less than `smalpha`.
 Identification of sSVs from the simulated dataset is for threshold calculation.
 3. Threshold calculation.
-The result is saved in the "threshold.txt" file.
-The "threshold.txt" file needs to be deleted if starting over is desired (e.g, if the size of the sliding window is changed).
+The result is saved in the `threshold.txt` file.
+The `threshold.txt` file needs to be deleted if starting over is desired (e.g, if the size of the sliding window is changed).
 4. Plotting.

 #### Dataset